A Few Reminders for Christian College Football Fans

 Oh, and if Clemson gets blown out by Georgia Saturday night, I’ll probably need someone to send me this post with #3 highlighted afterward…

-6 thoughts on “A Few Reminders for Christian College Football Fans”
+6 responses to “A Few Reminders for Christian College Football Fans”

 I know this may seem petty but hear my heart and know that more than anything else my desire is to keep the focus on giving Jesus Christ maximum glory.
 I would like to ask the praise team to not wear any Carolina or Clemson (or any sports team) shirts, pants etc. when leading worship.
 I know we have guests every week and we do not know the condition on their heart.
 If they are lost and a big Carolina or Clemson fan and they see their rival onstage, it may build a wall instead of offering a warm invitation to worship.
 I know that may be a petty attitude, but I don’t have to tell you how much hatred can stem from a heated rivalry.
 And the devil will do whatever he can to divide people and take away the unity that the church so desperately needs.
 I know this is a sacrifice for both Carolina and Clemson fans, but I believe the sacrifice will bring honor and glory to God.
 This is, of course, not a demand (I don’t have the authority to demand anything from anyone) just a simple request to prayer over as the team prepares to lead the WHOLE body in worship.